orangediamandis/orangediamandis/README.md

 - 👋 Hi, I’m @orangediamandis
 - 👀 I’m interested in eclectic shitposting, yak or whale milk, and Mithridatism.
-- 🌱 I’m currently learning to use my cult personality for evil.
+- 🌱 I’m currently learning to use monetize my cult personality.
 - 💞️ I’m not looking to collaborate with anyone other than my one and only god of awkward situations.
 - 📫 How to reach me: intense prayer, blood orgy, or leaving tea next to an ear of corn can all entice me to materialise.